 Facilities Onsite is a visitors centre and public toilets.
 You are asked not to take food and drink into the gardens, it’s unsuitable for picnics and is designed to be enjoyed as a stroll garden and in quiet reflection.

-However, when you finish at the gardens we can recommend a short walk further along this road to the Brunch Cafe.
+However, when you finish at the gardens we can recommend a short walk further along the road to the Brunch Cafe.
 This adorable little cafe has indoor and garden seating and a delicious range of drinks, snacks and meals, it’s a great choice for a cuppa after exploring the William Ricketts Sanctuary or as a break when driving through the Dandenongs.

 Alternatively just a short drive away either the Alfred Nichols Gardens or the National Rhododendron Gardens are free to enter and are suitable spots for a picnic lunch or to continue your visit to the Dandenong gardens.